hpi-schul-cloud/dof_app_deploy/README.md

 dof: **D**ev**O**ps**F**uture - this was a working title that stuck to this repository

 ## why
-goal is to enabled a push based deployment (contary to pull in [gitops speech](https://www.gitops.tech/#push-based-deployments)) this repository would be the environment repository for that matter
+goal is to enable a push based deployment (contrary to pull in [gitops speech](https://www.gitops.tech/#push-based-deployments)) this repository would be the environment repository for that matter

 ## how